rougenbacher/Neat_Pulse_Bulk_Actions/README.md

-# Neat Pulse - Bulk Room Creation
+# Neat Pulse - Bulk Action Tool

 <!-- Back to top link. -->
 <a id="readme-top"></a>